fourkitchens/frontend-perf/_workflow/6-critical.md

     url: https://developers.google.com/web/fundamentals/performance/critical-rendering-path/?hl=en
 ---

-`critical` helps identify and isolate CSS that is critical to your initial page render.
+helps identify and isolate CSS that is critical to your initial page render.
 Since only a portion of your site is displayed initially, identifying these bits of critical CSS and serving them inline along with your HTML can help mobile phones in particular render the page faster.